bjoelle/ClaDS-tutorial/README.md

 ### Setting up the substitution models

 The next set is to set up the substitution models for each alignments, found in the **Site Model** panel.
-Following the original analysis, we will set up GTR + G models for both alignments, with the number of rate categories set to 4.
+To simplify the original analysis, we will set up HKY + G models for both alignments, with the number of rate categories set to 4.

 > In the **Site Model** panel, set the **Gamma Category Count** to **4**.
-> Click on the arrow next to **JC69**, and select the **GTR** model.
+> Click on the arrow next to **JC69**, and select the **HKY** model.
 > Select the second alignment in the **Partition** list on the left, and repeat the same set up.
 >